groupbuddies/guides/style/js/README.md

 ---

 * Always use `===`.
-* You can use `==` when checking for both null and undefined
+* You can use `==` when checking for both null and undefined.

 ```javascript
  undefinedOrNull == null;
 ```

-* When evaluating that an array or string is not empty, evaluate truthiness
+* When evaluating that an array or string is not empty, evaluate truthiness.

 ```javascript
 if (array.length) {